Analysis | Tucker Carlson says it’s Kamala Harris’s fault he carried Putin’s water

 He suggested that concerns about Russia were a function of lobbying from Ukrainian actors and a “hangover” from spending four years on the “Russia hoax” — Donald Trump’s description of the investigation into Russia’s very real efforts to influence the 2016 election.

-At one point, Carlson showed a clip of a State Department official saying that a violation of “Ukraine’s territorial integrity” would prompt America and its allies to “act resolutely.”
+At one point, Carlson showed a clip of a State Department official saying that a violation of “Ukraine’s territorial integrity” would prompt the United States and its allies to “act resolutely.”

 Carlson scoffed.
 “Such children!” he replied, disparaging the idea that the concern was Ukraine’s integrity.
-He then mocked Victoria Nuland, an administration official who’d briefed senators on the situation the day prior.
+He then mocked Victoria Nuland, an administration official who had briefed senators on the situation the day prior.

 “No serious person could take Victoria Nuland seriously.
 She’s a joke,” he continued.
 Nuland, he said, was “obviously unimpressive as a person” and “not especially pro-American.”